 This isn't the first touch sensitive keyboard related rumour to be attached to the MacBook.
 According to a 9to5Mac report in October 2016, Apple has been in talks with the Foxconn startup, Sonder - a company that uses E Ink technology to display its keys (see a video here).
 This allows a way of customising keys and even adding symbols which would not be possible on a regular keyboard.
-It's rumoured that Apple will use this technology in their next MacBook.
+It's rumoured that Apple will use this technology in a future MacBook.

 Back in autumn 2015, it emerged that Apple had filed a patent that appeared to show its design for a Force Touch capable keyboard.
 Along with the 2015 MacBook Pro, the 2015 MacBook has a Force Touch trackpad, which gave electric pulses that feel like clicks, but is a glass plate that doesn't actually move.
 Like on the iPhone 6s, you can press harder for a deeper click to access menus and options within certain apps.
 The new MacBook also has keys unlike any other Mac, which have very little travel in order to make the chassis ultra-thin.

 The patent shows what seems to be a whole keyboard and trackpad area fit to house this technology.